TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/secure_boot.md

 \note Sample auxiliary keys are present at location `${SDK_INSTALL_PATH}/tools/keyring_cert/aux_keys`.
 \note RSASSA-PSS algorithm can be used with RSA auxiliary keys.

-The auxiliary keys in the keyring begin at index 32.
-If the application binary is signed with an auxiliary private key, the corresponding public key hash of which is available in the keyring, the customer must specify the keyring index corresponding to the auxiliary key used for authentication.
+The auxiliary keys in both symmetric keyring and asymmetric keyring begin at index 32.
+The application binary can be signed with an auxiliary private key that has the corresponding public key hash in the keyring.
+Similarly application binary can be encrypted with auxiliary aes key for which the corresponding aes key is available in the keyring.
+The customer must specify the keyring index corresponding to the auxiliary key used for authentication and encyrption.

 If imported public key is available at index 38 in keyring for brainpoolp512r1_private.pem, the application images can be built with the following flags for appending the